Dizzysky1/Roblox-chat-bypass/README.md

 it would be nice if you joined the discord server: https://discord.gg/54uaP4EBJ6 i will hopefully make more external stuff for roblox in the future

+You may use this code but please do not claim as your own.